Integration of AI and machine learning in warehouse logistics – Global developments in Germany, EU, USA and Japan – Image: Xpert.Digital

 Supply chain management systems

-Demand-Chain management (DCM), which focuses on the demand side, also benefits from AI.
-This is about optimal use of customer needs - basically a integration of marketing/sales with the supply chain.
-In DCM, for example, AI can analyze customer orders and improve forecasts in order to adapt production and warehousing even more precisely to the actual demand.
-In practice, SCM and DCM often blur, but both aim to reconcile supply and demand with AI as efficiently as possible.
+Demand chain management (DCM), which focuses on the demand side, also benefits greatly from AI.
+The goal here is to optimally meet customer needs – essentially, integrating marketing/sales with the supply chain.
+In DCM, AI can, for example, analyze customer orders and improve forecasts to align production and inventory even more precisely with actual demand.
+In practice, supply chain management (SCM) and DCM often overlap, but both aim to use AI to balance supply and demand as efficiently as possible.

 Xpert partner in warehouse planning and construction